-The following steps are basic guidelines for installing and connecting AC wiring to and from an MSH-M Series inverter.
+The following steps are basic guidelines for installing and connecting AC wiring to and from an MSH-RE Series inverter.
+The first section covers the AC wiring needed to connect the inverter to utility power, and the second section covers the AC wiring needed to connect the inverter to a generator.